 We place an enormous level of trust in our doctors, and they are the ones we turn to when our lives and our livelihoods hang in the balance during a medical emergency.
 All it takes is one careless error on their part, and our lives can be changed forever.

-Call our Connecticut medical malpractice lawyers today for your free consultation at (877) 987-9LAW
+Call our Connecticut medical malpractice lawyers today for a free consultation at (877)-987-9LAW.

-To best protect all of us, we must hold doctors and other medical professionals to a high standard of care.
-When they breach this standard, patients can hold the doctor and their employer legally accountable.
+To best protect all of us, doctors and other medical professionals need to be held to a high standard of care.
+When this standard is breached, people are seriously harmed and the doctor and his or her employer may be held legally accountable.

-Medical malpractice lawsuits get the victims of medical negligence the resources they need to ensure the best possible recovery.
+Medical malpractice lawsuits are intended to get the victims of medical negligence the resources they need to ensure the best possible recovery.

 Medical malpractice is defined, in short, as the failure of a medical professional to provide an expected level of care, resulting in harm caused to a patient.